 4. Select the SRS Project that you want to associate with the protective loop, and then select OK.
-In the SRS Project ID box, the SRS Project ID appears as a link.

-- Link an SRS Project to Logic Solver - 1.
-Access the Logic Solver to which you want to link the SRS Project. - 2.
-In the Definition section, in the SIS Project ID box, select on.
+- 5. In the upper-right corner of the Definition section, select ...
+The selected SRS Project is linked to the protective loop. - · Link an SRS Project to Logic Solver - 1.
+Access the Logic Solver to which you want to link the SRS Project. - In the Definition section, in the SIS Project ID box, select ...
 The Search window appears.